-DEPARTMENT T-PLANT SCIENCE
+DEPARTMENT T - PLANT SCIENCE

-Nash Geisinger, Superintendent

-Crops

-Rule 1.
-Products exhibited in this division must have been grown by the 4-H/FFA member in the current year, with the exception of soybean seed and edible field bean seed.

-Rule 2.
-Exhibitor may exhibit a maximum of 1 entry per class.

-Rule 3.
-Exhibits should be as mature as possible.

-Rule 4.
-Every entry must be identified by hybrid or variety name.

-Rule 5.
-All classes calling for a gallon sample may have a 2 $\frac{1}{2}$ " to 3" in diameter cylinder placed in a glass container to reduce the amount of grain to about 3 quarts.

-Class 1.
-White Corn, 10 Ear Exhibit (variety or hybrid must be named) Class 2.
-Yellow Corn, 10 Ear Exhibit (variety or hybrid must be named)

-- Class 3.
-Hybrid Grain Sorghum, 10 Head Exhibit (hybrid must be named) - Class 4.
-Hybrid Forage Sorghum, Entire Plant-No Roots (hybrid must be named) - Class 5.
-Other Forage Sorghums, Entire Plant-No Roots (variety must be named)
+Agronomy

+- Rule 1.
+Products exhibited in this division must habe been grown by the 4-H/FFA Member in the current year, with the exception of soybean seed and edible field bean seed. - Rule 2.
+Exhibitor may exhibit a maximum of 1 entry per class - Rule 3.
+Exhibits should be as mature as possible. - Rule 4.
+Every entry must be indentified by hybrid or variety name. - Rule 5.
+All classes calling for a gallon sample may have a 2.5" 3" in diameter cylinder placed in a glass container to reduce the amount of grain to about 3 quarts. - Class 1.
+White Corn, 10 Ear Exhibit (Variety or Hybrid Must Be Named) - Class 2.
+Yellow Corn, 10 Ear Exhibit (Variety or Hybrid Must Be Named) - Class 3.
+Hybrid Grain Sorghum, 10 Head Exhibit (Hybrid Must Be Named) - Class 4.
+Hybrid forage Sorghum, Entire Plant-No Roots (Variety Must Be Named) - Class 5.
+Other Forage Sorghum, Entire Plant-No Roots (Variety Must Be Named) - Class 6.
+Soft Red Winter Wheat, 1 Gallon Sample (Variety or Hybrid Must Be Named) - Class 7.
+Hard Red Winter Wheat, 1 Gallon Sample (Variety or Hybrid Must Be Named) - Class 8.
+Hard Winter Wheat, 1 Gallon Sample (Variety or Hybrid Must Be Named) - Class 9.
+Sunflowers, Confectionery Heads (3 Heads Must Be

+^{}Class 164.
+Smallest Pet

+^{}Class 165.
+Largest Pet

+^{}Class 166.
+Most Unique Pet

+^{}Class 167.
+Prettiest Pet

+^{}Class 168.
+Most Obedient Pet

+^{}Class 169.
+Best Groomed Pet

+Submitted)

+Class 10.
+Sunflowers, Confectionery Seeds in Jar (1 Gallon Jar Must Be Submitted)

+Class 11.
+Sunflowers, Oil Seed Heads (3 Heads Must Be Submitted

+Class 12.
+Sunflowers, Oil Seeds in Jar (1 Gallon Jar Must Be Submitted)

+Class 13.
+Oats, 1 Gallon Sample (Variety Must Be Named)

-Class 6.
-Soft Red Winter Wheat, 1 Gallon Sample (variety or hybrid must be named)
+Class 14.
+Barley, 1 Gallon Sample (Variety Must Be Named)

-Class 7.
-Hard Red Winter Wheat, 1 Gallon Sample (variety or hybrid must be named)
+Class 15.
+Alfalfa, 1 Gallon Sample (Variety Must Be Named)

-- Class 8.
-Hard Winter Wheat, 1 Gallon Sample (variety or hybrid must be named) - Class 9.
-Sunflowers, Confectionery Heads (3 heads must be submitted) - Class 10.
-Sunflowers, Confectionery Seeds in Jar (1 gallon jar must be submitted) - Class 11.
-Sunflowers, Oil Seed Heads (3 heads must be submitted) - Class 12.
-Sunflowers, Oil Seeds in Jar (1 gallon jar must be submitted) - Class 13.
-Oats, 1 Gallon Sample (variety must be named) - Class 14.
-Barley, 1 Gallon Sample (variety must be named) - Class 15.
-Alfalfa, 1 Gallon Sample (variety must be named)

 Class 16.
-Alfalfa Hay: Exhibit to consist of one flake or slice from a rectangular bale, or a 10" section cut from a round bale.
-Flake or slice should be approximately 6" in thickness and tied in two directions. (variety must be named)
+Alfalfa Hay: Exhibit to Consist of One Flake or Slice From a Rectangle Bale, or a 10" Section Cut From a Round

+Bale.
+Flake or Slice Should Be Approximately 6" in Thickness and Tied in Two Directions (Variety Must Be Named)

-- Class 17.
-Grass Hay: Exhibit to consist of a 10" flake or slice, 6" thick and tied in two directions. (variety must be named) - Class 18.
-Brome Grass: Exhibit to consist of 1 gallon sample of seed.
+Class 17.
+Grass Hay: Exhibit to Consist of a 10" Flake or Slice, 6" Thick and Tied in Two Directions (Variety Must Be Named)

+Class 18.
+Brome Grass: Exhibit to Consist of 1 Gallon Sample of Seed

 Class 19.
-Other Tame Grasses: Exhibit to consist of 1 gallon sample of seed.
+Other Tame Grasses: Exhibit to Consist of 1 Gallon Sample of Seed

-- Class 20.
-Soybeans: Exhibit to consist of 1 gallon sample of seed from most recent harvest. (variety must be named) - Class 21.
-Soybeans: Exhibit to consist of a bundle of 5 plants from most recent harvest. (variety must be named)
+Class 20.
+Soybeans: Exhibit to Consist of 1 Gallon Sample of Seed From Most Recent Harvest (Variety Must Be Named)

+Class 21.
+Soybeans: Exhibit to Consist of a Bundle of 5 Plants

+From Most Recent Harvest (Variety Must Be Named)

 Class 22.
-Edible Field Beans: Exhibit to consist of 1 gallon sample of seed from most recent harvest.
+Edible Field Beans: Exhibit to Consist of 1 Gallon